sumit03guha/ccip-rebase-token/README.md

 - **Automated Rebase Mechanism:** Dynamic supply adjustments based on economic triggers.
 - **Modular Architecture:** Clean separation of contract logic for token, pool, and vault management.
 - **Foundry Integration:** Rapid development, testing, and deployment with Foundry.
-- **Self-Learning Platform:** An environment to experiment with advanced DeFi concepts and Solidity programming.

 ## Installation